The Gift (2000 film): Production

 The film was written by Billy Bob Thornton and Tom Epperson before the success of Sling Blade.

+Release

+The Gift was released theatrically in the United States on December 22, 2000, by Paramount Classics.

+Home media

+Paramount Home Entertainment released The Gift on VHS and DVD in July 2001.
+On December 3, 2024, Scream Factory released a collector's edition 4K UHD Blu-ray edition of the film, while a 4K UHD Blu-ray is released in the United Kingdom by Arrow Films on January 27, 2025.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 57% based on 122 reviews, with an average score of 5.90/10.
-The site's consensus states "the A-list cast can't prevent the movie from becoming a by-the-numbers whodunit with an ending that's all but unsatisfactory."
-On Metacritic it has a score of 62% based on reviews from 29 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+On Rotten Tomatoes the film has an approval rating of 58% based on 123 reviews, with an average score of 5.90/10.
+The site's consensus reads, "With a reported budget of around 10 million, The Gift is obviously a labor of love for those involved.
+Unfortunately, the A-list cast can't prevent the movie from becoming a by-the-numbers whodunit with an ending that's all but unsatisfactory."
+Audiences surveyed by CinemaScore gave the film a grade B on a scale of A to F.

 Roger Ebert gave the film 3 out of 4, and called it "Ingenious in its plotting, colorful in its characters, taut in its direction and fortunate in possessing Cate Blanchett."